 In it, they reported the results of a placebo-controlled trial where women with high blood pressure were randomly assigned to consume either freeze-dried blueberry powder or a placebo powder.
 After 2 months, the women who consumed the blueberry powder had significantly lower blood pressure and significantly higher nitric oxide levels compared to when they began.
 No change was seen in the placebo group.

 And what does all this gibberish mean?
 Higher nitric oxide = dilated blood vessels = less pressure on walls of blood vessels = good!

-What are blueberries?
+What kind of fruit are blueberries?

 So what is a berry?
 It’s a fleshy fruit produced from a single flower with no barrier between seed and pulp.
 That’s the botanical definition anywho.

-How to Pick the Perfect Blueberry
+How to choose the perfect blueberries

 How to Store Blueberries

-- Fresh: Wash just before using, but not sooner.
+Store Fresh Blueberries: Store blueberries in the pint container they came in!
+Wash just before using, but not sooner.
 The waxy coating keeps in the berry’s moisture.
 Fresh blueberries should keep for 10 days.

 Blueberry Nutrition Information

-- Calories: 85 calories
+Calories: 85 calories